platformio/platformio-docs/frameworks/cmsis.rst

 :Configuration:
   :ref:`projectconf_env_framework` = ``cmsis``

 The ARM Cortex Microcontroller Software Interface Standard (CMSIS) is a vendor-independent hardware abstraction layer for the Cortex-M processor series and specifies debugger interfaces.
 The CMSIS enables consistent and simple software interfaces to the processor for interface peripherals, real-time operating systems, and middleware.
-It simplifies software re-use, reducing the learning curve for new microcontroller developers and cutting the time-to-market for devices.
+It simplifies software re-use, reducing the learning curve for new microcontroller developers and cutting the time-to-market for devices

-For more detailed information please visit `vendor site <http://www.arm.com/products/processors/cortex-m/cortex-microcontroller-software-interface-standard.php?utm_source=platformio.org&utm_medium=docs>`_.
+For more detailed information please visit `vendor site <https://developer.arm.com/tools-and-software/embedded/cmsis?utm_source=platformio.org&utm_medium=docs>`_.

 .. contents:: Contents